Outgoing Russian president Dmitri Medvedev has given impetus to the Eurasian Union by declaring that it will be up and running in three years.

 Furthermore, it may prove to be a tough sell to non-Russian populations, in the post-Soviet space, that their countries will not simply be junior partners in orbit around Kremlin interests.
 Very likely, the Eurasian Union will begin primarily as an energy infrastructure bloc with limited customs liberalization, and some regulation of migrant workers’ visas into Russia.

 The European Union has been floated as a possible model for the Eurasian Union but this ignores the fact that the European Union was founded by a few states of roughly equal strength.
 The simple physical and economic dominance of Russia means that it will want to play the leading role — an unappealing idea to the other members.
-Establishing a free-trade zone, which could be a possible first step toward unification, raises the spectre of Russian products being dumped on less developed markets.
+Establishing a free-trade zone, which could be a possible first step toward unification, raises the specter of Russian products being dumped on less developed markets.

 Of course, this analysis assumes that the idea actually goes anywhere.
 Belarus and Russia are technically in a union but there is precious little evidence of it.
 The possible benefits are clear for Russia but it is difficult to see what the other prospective member states would gain from the Eurasian Union.
 Indeed, some states, such as Turkmenistan, have been pursuing policies at odds with the Kremlin.
 Their freedom may well be limited by a tighter Russian embrace.